a

 Do specific training sessions for XC.
 You can add one XC session per week before the season starts.
 Training will involve sessions with Kick/Stick/Kick repeats.

-An Example of a XC session – Preferably on a grass track, do an interval session comprising of 8 x 400m, start at your current 5km race pace and lift your pace in the final 50m of the 400m.
+An Example of a XC session: Preferably on a grass track, do an interval session consisting of 8 x 400m, start at your current 5km race pace, and lift your pace in the final 50m of the 400m.
 Jog 200m for recovery before starting the next 400m.
+Incorporate a 10 -20 m steep bank into your track session .
+Each lap the athletes must run up and down the embankment.
+This helps to build leg strength.

 Park runs are ideally suited to practice off road running.
 Go and do a few local Park runs prior to XC Season.

-XC is a winter sport.
+Remember: XC is a winter sport.
 The weather can change dramatically throughout the day.
 Be prepared for all possible weather conditions.
 Always include a change of warm clothes including rain gear.